ZancaM/Korat/README.md

 4. Regular property: The graph is  r-regular , meaning each vertex has exactly  r outgoing edges.
 The number of directed edges originating from a vertex is the  outdegree of the vertex.
 5. Girth property: The girth of the graph is of size  g .
 The girth of a graph is the length of the   shortest   cycle   contained   in   the   graph.

+### Correct solutions (picturing the amount of valid structures) are in the CountTestsSoln.txt file